Atlantic Endocrinology New York City

 What-does-an-endocrinologist-do-on-the-first-visit

-What to ask on your visit
+What to ask the endocrinologist at the first visit

 Here are some questions that you may consider asking your endocrinologist during your visit: